 About Me

-I work at the intersection of critical heritage studies, the built environment, and spatial interpretation, examining how polyphonic meaning-making is produced, contested, and governed within heritage environments of the post-colonial Global South contexts.
+I work at the intersection of critical heritage studies, the built environment, and spatial interpretation, examining how polyphonic meaning-making is produced, contested, and governed within heritage environments, particularly in post-colonial Global South contexts.

-My scholarship is grounded in South Asian contexts, particularly Bangladesh, while engaging broader debates on heritage interpretation, epistemic justice, and digital mediation across the Global South.
-I am currently preparing for doctoral research that further theorizes and refines these methodological and interpretive questions within interdisciplinary architectural and humanities-based research environments.
+My current scholarship is grounded in South Asian contexts, particularly Bangladesh, while engaging broader debates on heritage interpretation and digital mediation across the Global South.
+I am currently preparing doctoral research and looking forward to inquiring into these methodological and interpretive questions further, within architectural and humanities-based research environments where critical heritage theory and spatial practice are developed together.